seamusduncmcgrath/DeadSpace2008Fixes/README.md

 # DeadSpace2008Fixes

-A simple ASI plugin for Dead Space (2008) that adds proper borderless windowed, as well as 16x anisitropic filtering
+A ASI plugin for Dead Space (2008) that adds proper borderless windowed, as well as 16x anisitropic filtering and numerous other fixes and improvements

 ## Features.